-Suggestion: In racks with closed backs allow at least one standard-
+Suggestion: In racks with closed backs allow at least one standardrack-space opening for every four amps.

 This section identifies and labels all the switches, indicators, connectors and functional components with which a CKd owner should become familiarized.
 Getting to know the items in this section and their locations on the CKd will make the manual much clearer.
 Keep in mind that this only as an overview of the amplifier's layout, and does not contain all the information necessary to effectively operate the CKd Amplifier.
 For more detailed information on many of the items listed here, see Amplifier Operation.